-Spring time is the perfect time to check your chiller and make sure it’s ready to take on the heat of summer.
-While there’s no full-proof way of stopping chiller failure, there are a number of steps you can take to ensure smooth operation and prolong its lifespan.
+While there’s no fool-proof way of stopping chiller failure, there are a number of steps you can take to ensure smooth operation and prolong its lifespan.

 1) Keep A Log